open-telemetry/oteps/text/0152-telemetry-schemas.md

 ## API and SDK Changes

-OpenTelemetry API and SDK require the following changes:

-- Add method SetSchema(schema_url) to Tracer.
-After this call all telemetry emitted using this Tracer will reference the specified schema_url in the InstrumentationLibrarySpans message.

-- Add method SetSchema(schema_url) to Meter.
-After this call all telemetry emitted using this Meter will reference the specified schema_url in the InstrumentationLibraryMetrics message.

-- Add method SetSchema(schema_url) to LogEmitter.
-After this call all telemetry emitted using this LogEmitter will reference the specified schema_url in the InstrumentationLibraryLogs message.

-By default the SDK must set the default schema_url to point to the current OpenTelemetry Schema URL, where "current" means the version of OpenTelemetry Schema against which the SDK is coded.

-The SDK interface MUST provide a way for the user to set a different schema_url.
-The default or user-defined schema_url will be set in all ResourceSpans, ResourceMetrics and ResourceLogs messages.
+### Instrumentation Library Schema URL

+OpenTelemetry API need to be changed to allow getting a Tracer/Meter/LogEmitter that is associated with a Schema URL (in addition to the association with instrumentation library name and version that is already supported).

+This change needs to be done such that we do not break APIs that are already declared stable (particularly the Get Tracer API).

+Depending on the language the following approaches are possible:

+- Add a third, optional parameter `schema_url` to Get Tracer/Get Meter/Get
+  LogEmitter methods of corresponding providers.
+This may not be the right approach for languages where ABI stability is part of our guarantees since it likely breaks the ABI.

+- Add a method overload that allows passing 3 parameters (instrumentation library name, version and schema url) to obtain a Tracer/Meter/LogEmitter.
+  This is likely the preferred approach for languages where method overloads are possible.

+- If neither of the above 2 approaches are possible to do in non-breaking manner then the API may introduce a `SetSchema(schema_url)` method to Tracer/Meter/LogEmitter instance.
+The method MUST be called only once and MUST be called before any telemetry is emitted using the instance.

+There may be other ways to modify the API to allow the association with a Schema URL.
+Language maintainers SHOULD choose the idiomatic way for their language.

+The effect of associating a Schema URL with a Tracer/Meter/LogEmitter SHOULD be that the schema_url in the InstrumentationLibrarySpans, InstrumentationLibraryMetrics, InstrumentationLibraryLogs message for all the telemetry emitted with the associated Tracer/Meter/LogEmitter is populated with the provided Schema URL value.

+If the Tracer/Meter/LogEmitter is not associated with a Schema URL then the exporter MUST leave the schema_url field in OTLP messages unset, in which case the application-wide Schema URL [will apply](#application-wide-schema-url).

-Open Question: how to make it easy for instrumentation libraries to refer to a particular OpenTelemetry schema version in the SetSchema call and also make sure any semantic convention helpers the library uses (e.g. constants that define the semantic conventions) match exactly that same schema version?
+Open Question: how to make it easy for instrumentation libraries to refer to a particular OpenTelemetry schema version and also make sure any semantic convention helpers the library uses (e.g. constants that define the semantic conventions) match exactly that same schema version?
+One possible solution is to introduce helper packages per schema version that the libraries can use, e.g. constants that define the semantic conventions and the corresponding schema version url.
+This should be likely the topic for a follow-up OTEP.

+### Application-wide Schema URL

+The SDK interface MUST provide a way for the user to optionally set an application-wide Schema URL.
+This Schema URL will be populated in all ResourceSpans, ResourceMetrics and ResourceLogs messages emitted by OTLP Exporter.

+If the user does not set an application-wide Schema URL then the current Schema URL MUST be populated by OTLP Exporter in the messages, where "current" means the version of OpenTelemetry Schema against which the SDK is coded.

+Note that if there is a schema url associated with instrumentation library it overrides the application-wide schema url as described [here](#otlp-changes).

 ## OpenTelemetry Schema 1.0.0